Nitin Pradhan: Pre Obama administration career

-Obama Administration Career
+Obama administration career

 In 2009, Pradhan joined DOT as its CIO.
-Pradhan was the chief advisor to the Secretary of Transportation, Ray LaHood relating to information technology.
-In his role as the Departmental CIO, Pradhan provided IT vision, strategy, planning and oversight for DOT's more than $3.0 billion IT portfolio, the 6th largest in the Federal Government.
-Pradhan's focus at DOT was on using technology to drive mission and business value, IT portfolio optimization, streamlining technology services, creating an IT business catalogue and Online distribution(app store), holistic cyber security and public private partnerships like the Digital Transportation Ecosystem (DTE).
+Pradhan was the chief advisor to the secretary of transportation, Ray LaHood, relating to information technology.
+In his role as the departmental CIO, Pradhan provided IT vision, strategy, planning and oversight for DOT's more than $3.0 billion IT portfolio, the sixth largest in the federal government.
+Pradhan's focus at DOT was on using technology to drive mission and business value, IT portfolio optimization, streamlining technology services, creating an IT business catalogue and online distribution (app store), holistic cyber security and public private partnerships like the Digital Transportation Ecosystem (DTE).
 Some of the DOT technology initiatives included: